 As cute as all of this is, and while holidays are supposed to be very relaxing, they are quite stressful at times too.
 It’s unlikely you spend every second of every day with your partner, so to go from only seeing them in the morning and night, to having them glued to your side 24/7 is fraught with holiday-ruining danger.

-If you’re thinking about traveling with your partner or have previously travelled with your partner you’ll appreciate this guide I’ve put together on what to expect and how to survive traveling as a couple.
+If you’re thinking about travelling with your partner or have previously travelled with your partner, you’ll appreciate this guide I’ve put together on what to expect and how to survive travelling as a couple.

 At some stage one of you is going to get horribly sunburnt, eat a dodgy lamb kofta, be sat next to a smelly man on a plane or get no sleep due to insufficient pillow stuffing and find yourself tired, hungry and probably furious.
 Add to that a lost itinerary, misplaced passport, misjudged departure time and conflicting ideas on how to spend your last day in Rome and you’ve got yourself the perfect ingredients for a good old-fashioned throw-down.

 The first thing you need to do is accept that, at some point, there is going to be a disagreement between the two of you.
 It isn’t a reflection on your relationship, it isn’t even a bad thing, it’s just human nature.
 The important thing is to not let it ruin a holiday you’ve worked so hard for and planned for so long.

 When the inevitable fight does happen, no matter how big or how small, take a deep breath and remind yourself that in the grand scheme of things, a fight doesn’t matter and get back to what you’re really here for – to enjoy your holiday in this exciting location with someone you love.